 - In the 1987 movie version of Dragnet, "the virgin Connie Swail" becomes just "Connie Swail" within a week of meeting Joe Friday.
-(To be honest, a LOT happened between them in that one week.)

 - Woody Allen's Love and Death ends with Allen's character Breaking the Fourth Wall and sharing some of his musings about life with the audience.
 At one point he says, "It's not the quantity of your sexual relations that count, it's the quality.
 On the other hand, if the quantity drops below once every eight months, I would definitely look into it."

 - In The Fugitive the writers wanted to give Kimble a romance while he was not only on the run from the cops but avenging his recently murdered wife.
 Test audiences HATED it, and the idea was dropped.